fahernkhan/fahernkhan/README.md

 ### Hi! 👋 I'm Fafa.

-I am an IoT Engineer and Machine Learning enthusiast focused on developing innovative and impactful technology solutions.
+I am an Tech and Data enthusiast focused on developing innovative and impactful technology solutions.
 I have experience in building IoT systems from scratch, starting from planning, prototyping, to implementing solutions in real-world environments.

 I also have strong knowledge in the field of Machine Learning and can apply Machine Learning techniques to improve the efficiency of IoT systems and enhance the overall system performance.
 I have skills in data processing, predictive model creation, algorithm development, and Machine Learning system optimization.